Crozer-Keystone Opens Pediatric Sleep Center

 Fortunately, many pediatric sleep problems can be treated through behavior modification — such as adjusting the child’s diet or bed time, and keeping a sleep diary.
 Ramprasad says that not every child needs a sleep study, but those experiencing chronic problems could benefit from a visit to a sleep specialist.

 “How we diagnose and treat a patient depends on what we find out from the child’s medical history,” Ramprasad says.
 “We do offer sleep studies if needed.
-For those children with pulmonary problems, we offer spirometry, lung function testing, broncoscopy, and exercise testing.
+For those children with pulmonary problems, we offer spirometry, lung function testing, broncoscopy, and exercise testing.”

 The only one of its kind in the Philadelphia suburbs, the Crozer-Keystone Pediatric Sleep Center at Crozer-Chester Medical Center offers the latest in technology, convenience and caring for its young patients.
 Now, there is no longer a need to travel out of Delaware County to receive qualified advanced pediatric sleep services.

-Located on the second floor of the medical center and decorated in a beach theme, the center offers flexible check-in times to accommodate children’s bedtimes, a parent lounge with an oversized plasma TV, snacks and accommodations for parents.
+Decorated in a beach theme, the center offers flexible check-in times to accommodate children’s bedtimes, a parent lounge with an oversized plasma TV, snacks and accommodations for parents.
 Parents of all pediatric sleep patients must be present during the entire test.
 Parents may bring favorite books or toys for smaller children; however, adolescents and teens are not encouraged to bring electronic devices.

 Ramprasad believes that there still is a lot to be learned in the field of pediatric sleep medicine.
 “I am especially interested in the link between sleep apnea and asthma,” she says.
 “A lot of kids are sent to me for what seems to be sleep apnea, but I end up treating them for asthma.
 We know that there is a connection, and the relationship is complex, but that is one area that I am very interested in and will continue to investigate.”